An interview with our son, Rev Andrew Fitzgerald, at Canterbury Central Baptist Church, featuring reflections from Les Moir.

 Notre Dame Preparatory School

-I was instructor of woodwind at the school (since 2005).
+I was instructor of woodwind at the school for approximately 5 years.
 It was good to have been involved at both the Notre Dame High School and also the Notre Dame Preparatory School as both are linked by their origins, Christian foundations and purpose.
 My duties were to teach pupils (from age 7 to 11) on Alto Saxophone, Flute and Clarinet - from beginner stage to early Associated Board of the Royal Schools of Music examinations and beyond.
 I also assisted pupils to prepare for music assemblies, recitals & school concerts.
 It was my endeavour to assist pupils to be well prepared for when they move on to higher education so that they could enjoy music at a more advanced level.
-I resigned and left the school in 2010 as I had commenced a new teaching position at the Lower School (at Norwich School).
 For more information on Notre Dame High School & for current diary events please go to: www.notredameprepschool.co.uk.

 Notre Dame High School

-I have been very privileged over the years to have instructed some truly gifted & wonderful pupils, many of whom have gone on to Music School, College or University and are now professional musicians & teachers themselves.
-I am grateful to have been a part of the life & ethos of the school, which is founded on strong Christian principles.
-(Please do visit the school`s website and go to the pages that offer more background on it`s history & ethos).
-Over the years that I was a part of the teaching team at Notre Dame High School the Music Department thrived under the magnificent leadership of Christian Stirling, the Director of Music (now living and working in Chicago, USA).
-I resigned and left this school in 2008 to fully concentrate my work at Norwich School.
+I have been very privileged over the years to have instructed some truly gifted & wonderful pupils, many of whom have gone on to Music Conservatoire, College or University and are now professional musicians & teachers themselves.
+I am grateful to have been a part of the life & ethos of these Schools, which are founded on strong Christian principles.